 The 15 year mortgage looks like the best option, however, the difference in the monthly payments is $634.93, which is large enough to make that loan unaffordable for many people. (again, these numbers do not include the property taxes or homeowners insurance, which should be the same, regardless of the duration of the loan).

 Compare current mortgage rates for a better idea of what is available in your area.

 When a 30 year mortgage beats a 15 year mortgage

-In most cases, the interest rates on a 15 year mortgage will be slightly lower that that of a 30 year mortgage, giving yet another reason the 15 year mortgage can be a better option that a 30 year mortgage.
+In most cases, the interest rates on a 15 year mortgage will be slightly lower than that of a 30 year mortgage, giving yet another reason the 15 year mortgage can be a better option than a 30 year mortgage.
 But there are times when a 30 year mortgage is better than a 15 year mortgage, and it boils down to one word: flexibility.

 A 15 year mortgage locks you into a higher monthly payment than a 30 year mortgage.
 Even if you can make the larger monthly payments that come with a 15 year mortgage, a longer term may offer your more financial flexibility.